How can small businesses become more agile in their accounting?

 For small businesses, agility is one of the most important areas to focus on, especially during volatile economic conditions.
 Further, becoming more agile helps a business respond to financial opportunities right on time.

-4 major challenges small businesses face in maintaining an agile accounting practice
+4 challenges in agile accounting practice for small businesses

 Resource constraints are the biggest challenge